WeblateOrg/weblate/docs/admin/access.rst

 Managing per-project access control
 -----------------------------------

-Users with the :guilabel:`Manage project access` privilege (see :ref:`privileges`) can manage users in projects via adding them to the teams.
-The initial collection of teams is provided by Weblate, but additional ones can be defined providing more fine-grained access control.
-You can limit teams to languages and assign them designated access roles (see :ref:`privileges`).

-The following teams are automatically created for every project:

 For `Public`, `Protected` and `Private` projects:

-Granting users :guilabel:`Manage project access` (see :ref:`privileges`) gives them access to assign other users in Public`, `Protected` and `Private` (but not `Custom`) projects to one of the following groups:
+Granting users :guilabel:`Manage project access` (see :ref:`privileges`) allows them to assign other users in Public`, `Protected` and `Private` (but not `Custom`) projects via adding them to teams.

+These are the default groups, and more can be added with fine-grained access-control:

 Administration
     All available permissions for the project.